 A group of people as per the time slots were sent in for the interview.

 Once our name was announced, we moved further to be welcomed again by a queue.
 The queue moved fastly as the immigration officers at different windows were not taking much time.
-While waiting, our nervousness increased as we observed applicants, some moving out with the sad faces and some with a winning smile.
+While waiting, our nervousness increased as we observed applicants, some moving out with sad faces and some with winning smiles.

 The consular didn’t even ask for a single document from us.
 I was happy and sad at the same time.
 Happy as we got the visa without even showing documents and sad, as I spent a lot of time collecting and arranging the documents in the right order.

 The lady officer asked a few quick questions regarding my husband’s job, our purpose of visit, and about our friend in the USA.
 She even asked the address of our friend’s address.
 So, it’s good to remember the address, phone number, and work status of the family member or a friend staying in the USA especially if you have an invitation letter from one.
 We spoke informally about some of the cities in the States we will be visiting.

 She smiled and asked for our passports to be stamped.
 It felt like a cakewalk.
 I thought to myself – what’s all the fuss about?

 Visitor visa applicants must prove to the consular officer that they have strong ties to their home country and they intend to come back from the USA after their temporary stay.

 The interviewer will let you know immediately if your application is accepted or denied.
 Your passport is retained if the visa is approved and is returned if not.

 What do you do?
 Where are you employed?
 For how long you are working with a particular company?
 How much are you earning?

 These are the most important questions because the answer to these will convince the officer of your strong ties to your country.
 Give credible and genuine information about your job.